Nameless Rumia's Wiki

 On November 22, 1963, the day of John F. Kennedy's assassination, the Lions had been bought out by William Clay Ford Sr. and concluded the deal on January 10, 1964.
 Heading into the Super Bowl era, they'd lose their first playoff appearance in 1970, their WR Chuck Hughes would be the first to die on the field in 1971, then their head coach Don McCafferty died before the 1974 season.

 In 1975, the team moved out of Downtown Detroit's Tiger Stadium to the Pontiac Silverdome.
-Then in 1980, the Lions saw an explosive 4-0 start with RB Billy Sims and QB Eric Hipple, which inspired the renowned parody of Another One Bites The Dust, and the team lost both playoff appearances in 1982 and 1983, before Sims suffered a career-ending injury in 1984.
+Then in 1980, the Lions saw an explosive 4-0 start with RB Billy Sims and QB Eric Hipple, which inspired the renowned parody of Another One Bites the Dust, then the team lost both playoff appearances in 1982 and 1983, before Sims suffered a career-ending injury in 1984.

-As former DB Wayne Fontes becoming interim head coach in 1988, the Lions nabbed iconic players like RB Barry Sanders, LB Chris Spielman, OT Lomas Brown, K Jason Hanson, WR Herman Moore, etc. For 1991, G Mike Utley had a career-ending injury, then the Lions won their first playoff game.
+With former DB Wayne Fontes becoming interim head coach in 1988, the Lions snagged iconic players: RB Barry Sanders, LB Chris Spielman, OT Lomas Brown, K Jason Hanson, WR Herman Moore, etc. For 1991, G Mike Utley had a career-ending injury, then the Lions won their first playoff game.
 While the team remained in playoff contention throughout the 1990s, they couldn't win another.

 1999–2021

 Unfortunately, Sanders quietly left the Lions in 1999.
-For the new millennium, the Lions had hired former LB Matt Millen as general manager, return to Downtown Detroit's newly-established Ford Field in 2002, then their head coach "took the wind", and the Lions became the first team to violate the Rooney Rule in 2003.
+For the new millennium, the Lions had hired former LB Matt Millen as general manager, return to Downtown Detroit's newly-established Ford Field in 2002, then their head coach "took the wind", and the Lions would be the first team to violate the new Rooney Rule in 2003.
 Despite the massive gaffes, Millen got a five-year extension in 2005.

 After "0-16" forced Millen's termination and DE Corey Smith died in a boating incident, the Lions had WR Calvin Johnson and drafted QB Matthew Stafford in 2009.
 They returned to playoff in 2011 and lost.
 In 2014, the Lions hired Jim Caldwell, longtime owner William Clay Ford Sr. died and had transferred ownership to Martha Firestone Ford, then they made the 2014 playoffs and failed once more.